Multi-shot and Double-shot plastic injection Moulding

 What is Double-shot Injection Moulding?

-Two shot injection is the injection moulding process that moulds two materials onto each other in a single injection moulding cycle.
+In short, two shot injection is the injection moulding process that moulds two materials onto each other in a single injection moulding cycle.

-Other known terms for double-shot injection moulding are:
+Other terms for double-shot injection moulding are:

 - Twin-shot injection moulding